Bruce's '72: 2008-2009

 Oh, one more problem (what else is new?): my accelerator pumps are stuck again, or at least not squirting.
 The levers seem to move fine, at least some, but nothing comes out.
 This is getting frustrating.
 Sure, I didn't drive it all summer, but it sat for less than eight months.
 I'm hoping old gas has something to do with it, or else I may have to fight this battle every spring.
 I'll pull off the fuel bowls and see what's up.
 At least it doesn't need squirters to run.

-Here are the specs for my car in 2009:
+Here are the current specs for my car (as of 2020):

 My Engine: